 Then, click Settings and select SMS from the resulting dropdown menu.

 This will bring you to a page to set up SMS.
 To do so, click Set Up SMS.

 Once SMS is successfully set up, a success modal will display confirming your setup.

 When you close this message, you will be brought to a page where you can configure the details of your SMS account.

 At the top, you'll see an overview of your account, including how many SMS subscribers and messages you've sent in the last 30 days.
 You'll also see the total throughput for all of your sending numbers.
 If you have both a toll-free number and an alphanumeric sender ID, the throughput shown is the sum of the throughput for both numbers.

 Under the Settings > SMS tab, you can customize your sending number, message add-ons, keyword responses, opt-out language, sending settings, and tracking settings.

-To subscribe to your own SMS program, text "JOIN" or any other subscribe keyword to the number assigned in your SMS settings tab.
+To subscribe to your own SMS program, sign up via a form or text "JOIN" or any other subscribe keyword to the number assigned in your SMS settings tab (the latter approach does not work in the UK or Australia).
 This allows you to monitor and test SMS as you get started.